MileHacker Logo

 Planning Points

-• Consider walking shoes for downtown and nearby neighborhoods.
+• Consider walking shoes for the central area and nearby neighborhoods.

-• Carry a power bank for your devices.
+• Carry an external battery for your devices.

 • Always have a small umbrella, especially in spring and summer.